-- The one who has successfully passed all the programme components of the MScIM degree programme will obtain the degree of Master of Science in International Management and is eligible for the CEMS certificate. - 2.
-The obtained degree will be written down on the master's degree certificate.
+- 1. The student who has successfully passed all the programme components of the MScIM degree programme will obtain the degree of Master of Science in International Management and is eligible for the CEMS certificate. - 2.
+The obtained degree will be indicated on the master's degree certificate.

-Article 1.5 -Language of instruction
+Article 1.5 - Language of instruction

-- 1. The language of instruction teaching and examinations is English, with the exception of certain courses as may be offered by the student's exchange school, and which the student may choose to take. - In cases, the Examination Board can grant exemption from paragraph 1.
+- 1. The language of instruction teaching and examinations is English, with the exception of certain courses as may be offered by the student's exchange school, and which the student may choose to take. - 2.
+In cases, the Examination Board can grant exemption from paragraph 1.